mlavik1/UnityVolumeRendering/README.md

 # How to use sample scene
 - Open "TestScene.unity"
 - Click "Volume Rendering" in the menu bar
-- Select "Load Asset"
+- Select "Load Raw dataset" (or something else, if you already have a dataset you want to import)
-- Pick a file in the "DataFiles" folder (I recommend vismale.dat)
+- Pick a file in the "DataFiles" folder (I recommend VisMale.raw)
 - Click the "import"-button

 # Step-by-step instructions